sachinira/sdfc-new-contact-to-tilio-sms/README.md

   </tr>
 </table>

 ## Pre-requisites
 * Download and install [Ballerina](https://ballerinalang.org/downloads/).
+* A Salesforce account with a push topic created.
-* Twilio account with sms capable phone number
+* Twilio account with sms capable phone number.
-* Ballerina connectors for Salesforce and Twilio which will be automatically downloaded when building the application for the first time
+* Ballerina connectors for Salesforce and Twilio which will be automatically downloaded when building the application for the first time.

-## Configuration
+## Account Configuration
-### Setup Salesforce configurations
+### Configuration steps for Salesforce account
 1. Create a Salesforce account and create a connected app by visiting [Salesforce](https://www.salesforce.com).
 2. Salesforce username, password will be needed for initializing the listener.
 3. Once you obtained all configurations, Replace "" in the `Config.toml` file with your data.
 4. Create push topic in Salesforce developer console The Salesforce trigger requires topics to be created for each event.
 We need to configure topic to listen on Custom Object entity.
   * From the Salesforce UI, select developer console.
 Go to debug > Open Execute Anonymous Window.
   * Paste following apex code to create topic with <NewContact> and execute.
 You can change the `pushTopic.Query` adding the fields you want to receive when the event triggered.
 Find the supported SOQL queries for PushTopic [here](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/supported_soql.htm).
     ```apex